 What Is Ketamine Therapy?
 Here’s What The Research Says

 Ketamine therapy is an increasingly popular treatment for a wide array of mental health issues.
 Despite the stigma around the drug, there is some exciting new research and results for this therapy.
 It has been shown to help with multiple mood disorders, depression, bipolar disorder, OCD, PTSD and more.
-Ketamine therapy is growing — there are over 1800 ketamine therapy clinics in the US alone.
+Ketamine therapy is growing — there are over 1800 ketamine therapy clinics in the U.S. alone.
 As more patients become aware of this option, the stigma falls.
 But what is ketamine therapy and is it right for you?
+Is ketamine for anxiety safe?

 Its perception as a party drug, has made it difficult to break into mainstream therapeutics.
 There is still a lot of stigma around the drug.
 In fact, it is a potentially life-saving drug for various patients with mental disorders.
 And it is currently being tackled by individual researchers and practitioners across the U.S.

-Ketamine’s was first introduced into American culture in the 1960’s as an anesthetic for soldiers during the Vietnam War.
+The introduction of ketamine into American culture came in the 1960’s, serving as an anesthetic for soldiers during the Vietnam War.
 The FDA approved its use as an anesthesia immediately, and even labeled it as an “Essential Drug” at that time.

 Around this time, recreational usage of the drug became popularized within the party scene.
 Ketamine is a being cousin of PCP (phenylcyclohexyl piperidine).
 And is classified as both a psychoactive and a dissociative drug.
 Entering into a “k-hole” refers to arriving at the peak effects of the drug.
 This state is when one experiences disassociation from their body and a warping of the senses.